 An analysis of the physical and cultural aspects of Russia and the other former republics of the Soviet Union.
-Prerequisite: Six hours of social science

 GEO 3331 Geography of the Middle East and North Africa (3)

 Physical setting, resource distribution, economy, population characteristics, and geopolitical importance of the region.